Geo-Environmental Surveys: recommended consultants for fast survey reports

 This guide outlines the various types of geo-environmental surveys, their significance, and the role of geo-environmental specialists in delivering accurate assessments to assist the planning process.

-Types of Geo-Environmental Surveys
+Types of Geo-Environmental Survey

 1. Phase 1 Desk Study

-- Historical land use review
+- Historical land use review to identify potential contaminated land

 - Environmental database searches